 2. How Long Does It Take to Get Your First SSDI Payment?

 Six months after your SSDI application date is the soonest you’ll get your first Kentucky disability check.
 The SSDI program takes about 3-5 months to process each Kentucky disability claim.
 Federal law requires a five-month waiting period before anyone can get SSDI payments after their claim’s approved.
 If you wait that long before you apply, you can skip this mandatory wait period.
-To double your chances for getting Kentucky disability the first time you apply, have a lawyer file your SSDI claim.
+To triple your chances for getting Kentucky disability, have a lawyer file your SSDI claim.
 All Kentucky disability lawyers work on contingency.
-That means you won’t pay any legal fees unless the SSA approves you for benefits.
-SSDI claims for Kentucky disability benefits currently take 366 days to process, on average.
+That means you won’t pay any legal fees unless the SSA awards you benefits.
+SSDI claims for Kentucky disability benefits currently take 394 days to process, on average.

-Want to see if you can get approved without legal assistance?
+Want to see if you can get benefits without a lawyer?
 Then you’ll wait a lot longer for your first payment.
-Two out of every five people who apply get turned down automatically for basic paperwork mistakes.
+Two out of every five people who apply are denied automatically for paperwork mistakes.
 If that happens, you have 60 days to appeal in writing.

 Your first appeal is called reconsideration.
-On average, reconsideration takes about 100 days.
+On average, this step takes about 100 days.
 The SSA approves just 2% of Kentucky disability claimants at this stage.
 If denied, you can request an appeals hearing to plead your case before an Administrative Law Judge (ALJ).
-Your odds are slightly better at the hearing , since judges approve 11% of appealed claims.
+Your odds are slightly better at the hearing, since judges approve 11% of cases.
 However, you’ll wait at least a year for your court date.
-It takes about 8 months to get your hearing in Louisville.
-In Lexington, you’ll wait 11 months for your court date.
+It takes about 11 months to get your hearing in Louisville.
+In Middlesboro, however, you’ll wait just 9 months.
 If the judge approves your claim, it takes almost 2 years for your first payment!
-Two years with no income vs. a one-time lawyer’s fee: Only you can decide what’s best for you.

 3. How Much Money Can You Get From SSDI Each Month?